microsoft/winget-pkgs/Tools/ManualValidationPipeline.md

 - `I` - InstallerUrl contains PackageVersion.
 This check doesn't block but is informative.
 In the future it might check for other manifest versions, to ensure the installer isn't for another version of the software package.
 - `D` -  Directory Listing - If the PR has more than 2 files, then this checks the previous version to see if the files are the same.
 Blocks if files are different, otherwise output the number of files in the directory.
 Only checks on addition PRs and skips new packages.
 - `V` -  Versions remaining - If the PR is the highest version remaining in the repo, automated reply, and block if the user isn't in Auth.csv.
 Otherwise output the number of versions in the version directory.
 Only checks on removal PRs.
+- Previous manifest version.
+  - If the previous version is lower than the current PR version, then it's a newer version, output the previous version.
+  - If the previous version is equal to the current PR version, then they're the same (it's an update) so output "=".
+  - If the previous version is higher than the current PR version, then it's a newer version, output the previous version, but in the "caution" color for the selected chromatic set.

 (The letters are meant to not spell any word.
 If this spells a word, please let me know.)